Andy4495/emulator-8-bit/README.md

   - Load memory from file
     - Loads ROM and RAM with program and data as defined in the input file
   - Cold restart
-    - Power-on restart where all RAM, registers, and other state information is cleared
+    - Power-on restart where registers and other state information is initialized
   - Warm restart
-    - Internal state information is cleared, but RAM is left as-is
+    - PC is set to zero, other registers and state left as-is
+    - Also referred to as ["Special Reset"][29]
   - Jump to a specific address
     - RAM is left as-is and all internal state information is left as-is except for the Program Counter
   - Fetch and decode instruction and data